navidmx/AccessIDE/README.md

 To set up the project, make sure you have nodejs and npm installed, then run `npm install`

-To start the development server run `npm start`, this will re-compile the typescript code and redeploy the server every time you save your code
+To start the development server run `npm run dev`, this will re-compile the typescript code and redeploy the server every time you save your code

+To start a production build run `npm start`